 In some instances, circumstances may change after a claims delegate has arranged a section 57 IME.
 Should the employee’s circumstances deem an IME unreasonable at the time, a claims delegate should consider postponing the IME until it is more appropriate for them to attend.

 A claims delegate should also ensure an IME arranged under section 57 remains necessary and should continuously monitor and review the available medical and other information received prior to the IME.
 If new information is received that supports a timely determination or the ongoing management of the employee’s claim, a claims delegate should consider whether the scheduled IME is still required or should be cancelled.
+A claims delegate will need to issue a section 62 reconsideration of own motion decision of the section 57 determination if the IME is cancelled.

 Developing a case summary and questions for a section 57 medical examination